Places to stay in Squamish

 Squamish has a humid climate and, as such, it experiences long periods of rainfall and a short, but dry, summer.
 The city is full of climbers, bikers, and other outdoor lovers from March through October.
 June to August are the warmest, driest months, allowing you the clearest skies to take in the awe-inspiring views.
 Consider booking Squamish cabins in late May or early September if you’d like the nice weather with fewer visitors.
 During wintertime, the area’s slopes and backcountry trails attract many skiers, snowboarders, and snowmobilers.

-What are the top things to do in Squamish?
+Top things to do in Squamish

 Stawamus Chief